built-on-openfin/workspace-starter/README.md

 ## ⚠️ Attention

-If you already have OpenFin configured on your desktop, executing the code provided by the examples this repo can overwrite your Desktop Owner Settings.
+If you already have OpenFin configured on your desktop, executing the code provided by the examples in this repo can overwrite your Desktop Owner Settings.
 We recommend not using these examples under those conditions.